 - Six credit hours of coursework in quantitative methods.

 - Three credit hours of coursework in the behavioral sciences (for organizational behavior students, this is in addition to the foundational work in the first bullet above).
 This requirement is normally fulfilled by taking courses outside of the department in foundational disciplines such as psychology and sociology.

 The advanced program consists of a minimum of 30 credit hours.
 W. P. Carey School of Business guidelines require a minimum of 15 credit hours in a single program area (management) and a minimum of nine credit hours in 700 level seminars, excluding independent studies (790) or research (792).
-These requirements include the two management core modules (3 credit hours each), at least three specialty management modules (1 credit hour each), the first- and second-year major papers (4 credit hours), and two research methods courses (6 credit hours).
+These requirements include the four management core modules (3 credit hours each), at least two specialty management modules (1 credit hour each), two research methods courses (6 credit hours), and one research ethics course (1 credit hour).
 The additional nine credit hours of supporting coursework may be fulfilled with additional specialty modules or other coursework.
 The specific courses taken represent the student's area of specialization and are selected by the student with the help of the program committee.

 Management Core Modules (6 credit hours)